idati/finalreadable/README.md

-## The next lines show you this Tool works:
+## The next lines show you how this Tool works:

 How to insert/vote new Posts and Comments:
 ![alt text]( HowToDo.gif "new/vote")